geodrinx/gearthview/README.txt

 --------------------------
-GEarthView 3.0.3 version :
+GEarthView 3.0.4 version :
 --------------------------

-News:   Now it includes the following python libraries:

-twisted\
-zope\

-So, there is no more needs to installing other than GEarthView plugin  :)

-New 2:  multipolygon supported

-New 3:  PasteFromGE displays 3D points
+News:

+1)  PasteFromGE now permits to digitize in 3D from Google Earth PRO measure.

+2)  Publishes the Extrusion of buildings, using height field.

+3)  The published polygons and extrusions are hilited when mouse is inside them.